 Our move to certification comes after more than a decade of practising organic farming at these sites and supporting the many biodynamic principles that are supplementary to organic farming.
 We are among several fellow premium Peninsula growers who have been exploring this sustainable approach to growing wine grapes over a long period but we believe we are the first to receive certification for our winery.

-In addition to our own vineyards we have vineyards on the Peninsula which we contract to supplement our own grape production.
+Wines within the Foxeys range from our certified vineyards are permitted to carry the ACO certification logo on the label.
+In addition to our certified vineyards we have others on the Peninsula which we contract to supplement our own grape production.
 These vineyards are not organically farmed.
 They are, however, managed with as little chemical input as the owners and vineyard managers feel is appropriate.
-We have purchased fruit from these vineyards for five to 10 years.
+We have purchased fruit from these vineyards for up to 15 years.

 Wineries do not make flavour: flavour comes from grapes.
-However, we influence the journey from vineyard to bottle with a range of decisions in the winery.
-We generally use native yeasts and bacteria to ferment grapes rather than inoculating with packets.
+We keep intervention to a minimum but we influence the journey from vineyard to bottle with a range of decisions in the winery.
+We generally use natural yeasts and bacteria to ferment grapes rather than inoculating with packets.
 We handle juice in an oxidative manner.
 We use new oak to add complexity to wine rather than to dominate it.
 We use only French oak (not American oak).